 Today, EDR solutions are security tools that allow organizations to capture all endpoint activity while leveraging advanced analytics to provide real-time visibility and incident response.

-Endpoint detection and response solutions should include the following
+Endpoint detection and response solutions should include the following capabilities:

 - Record and store queries